ariful2o/Restaurant-Management-System-client/README.md

 ## Live Website

-- Access the live version of the Restaurant Management System [here](https://restaurant-management-37bf5.web.app).
+- Access the live-1 version of the Restaurant Management System [here](https://restaurant-management-2.netlify.app).

-- Access the live version of the Restaurant Management System [here](https://restaurant-management-2.netlify.app).
+- Access the live-2 version of the Restaurant Management System [here](https://restaurant-management-37bf5.web.app).

 ## Technologies Used